.cor | .cor# [number] - Shortcut for clearance on request. Use the second alias to assign a sequence number.

 .vfrff [departure sector ID] - Assign VFR pilots at a bravo or charlie airport, or at a delta airport if requesting flight following, a departure frequency and squawk code.

 .rbc [runway] | .rbca [runway] [ATIS code] - Advise the pilot that their readback was correct and assign a runway to expect.
 The second alias also advises the pilot of the current ATIS code.

 .rbcho [runway] [ground controller ID] | .rbchoa [runway] [ATIS code] [ground controller ID] - For delivery controllers not working ground.
 Same as above but instruct the pilot to contact the specified ground controller when ready for taxi.

 TEC route codes

 There are two ways to automatically add a TEC route to an aircraft's flight plan.
-Both require that the relevant flight plan window be open when the alias is sent in order to work.
+Both require that the pilot's flight plan window be open and the aircraft to be radio selected before the alias is sent.

 .xxxyyya - Change the pilot's flight plan route to the appropriate TEC route for the departure airport, arrival airport, and aircraft type.
 Replace xxx with the three-letter identifier of the departure airport, replace yyy with the three-letter identifier of the arrival airport, and replace a with the TEC aircraft code (P, M, or J).
 Examples are ".sanlaxj" or ".vnycrqm".
 These aliases do not (currently) work for the RNAV variants like the SANP4R.
 The TEC route code and altitude will be added to the flight plan route for reference.
 Please delete them from the route before releasing the aircraft to the next controller.

 .xxxx## - Change the pilot's flight plan route to the specified TEC route.
 Examples are ".sanp4r" or ".cstp12".